Things to Do in Nantes

 When to Visit

 Late spring through early autumn offers Nantes at its finest, with May to September bringing temperatures of 15-25°C and manageable rainfall of 40-60mm monthly.
-July and August see peak crowds and accommodation prices surge 40-50%, but reward visitors with 20+ hours of daylight and vibrant street festivals.
+July and August see peak crowds and accommodation prices increase 40-50%, but reward visitors with 20+ hours of daylight and lively street festivals.
 The spectacular Voyage à Nantes festival transforms the city into an outdoor art gallery from late June through August, while Les Rendez-vous de l'Erdre jazz festival enchants in late August.
 September emerges as the sweet spot—warm days (18-22°C), fewer tourists, and 30% lower hotel rates than summer peaks.
 Winter (December-February) brings temperatures of 3-8°C and frequent drizzle (70-80mm monthly), but also intimate charm with Christmas markets, cozy wine bars, and minimal crowds.
-Spring (March-May) offers unpredictable weather but stunning château gardens in bloom and excellent value with accommodation 25% below summer rates.
-Culture enthusiasts should visit during Nantes' Scopitone digital arts festival in September, while families benefit from May's perfect weather balance.
+Spring (March-May) offers unpredictable weather but impressive château gardens in bloom and excellent value with accommodation 25% below summer rates.
+Culture ensoiasts should visit during Nantes' Scopitone digital arts festival in September, while families benefit from May's perfect weather balance.
 Avoid November through January unless you relish moody Atlantic weather and shorter daylight hours.